COPD: what treatments work?

 what COPD is, and

-how to recognize an exacerbation.
+how to recognise an exacerbation.

 These days, the main cause of COPD is smoking.
 Stopping smoking can: